ardatan/graphql-tools/website/docs/remote-schemas.md

 }
 ```

-## Creating a subscriber
+### Creating a subscriber
 > TODO

 ## API

 ### introspectSchema(executor, [context])

-Use `executor` to build a client schema using introspection query.
-This function makes it easier to use `makeRemoteExecutableSchema`.
-As a result, you get a promise to a non-executable GraphQL.js schema object.
+Use `executor` to obtain a non-executable client schema from a remote schema using a full introspection query. `introspectSchema` is used to acquire the non-executable form of a remote schema that must be passed to `wrapSchema`.
+It returns a promise to a non-executable GraphQL.js schema object.
 Accepts optional second argument `context`, which is passed to the executor; see the docs about executors above for more details.

 ```js
 import { introspectSchema } from '@graphql-tools/wrap';